Reactive Bisimulation Semantics for a Process Algebra with Time-Outs: Strong reactive bisimilarity is a full congruence for

 \begin{proposition}{canonical} $P \bis{r} [P]$ for all $P \in \IP^g$. \end{proposition} \begin{proof} Using \pr{upto r}, I show that the symmetric closure of the relation ${\B} := \{(P,[P])\mid P \mathbin\in \IP^g\}$ is a strong time-out bisimulation up to $\bis{r}$\,.
 Here the right-hand side processes come from an LTS that is closed under $\theta$ and contains the processes $[P]$ for $P \in \IP^g$. \begin{itemize} \item Let $P \goesto\alpha P'$ with $\alpha \mathbin\in A \cup \{\tau\}$.
 Then $[P] \goesto\alpha [P']$ by \lem{minimisation activities}, and $P' \B [P']$. \item Let $[P] \goesto\alpha R'$ with $\alpha \in A \cup \{\tau\}$.
 Then, by \lem{minimisation activities}, $P \goesto\alpha P'$ for some $P'$ with $R'=[P']$.
 Moreover, $R' \B^{-1} P'$. \item Let $\I(P)\cap(X\cup\{\tau\})=\emptyset$ and $P \goesto\rt P'$.
 By \lem{minimisation timeout}, $[P] \goesto\rt [Q']$ for some $Q'$ such that $\theta_X(P') \bis{r} \theta_X(Q')$.
 Moreover, using \lem{minimisation}, $\theta_X(P') \B [\theta_X(P')] = [\theta_X(Q')] \bis{r} \theta_X([Q'])$. \item Let $\I([P])\cap(X\cup\{\tau\})=\emptyset$ and $[P] \goesto\rt [Q']$.
 Then, by \lem{minimisation timeout}, $P \goesto\rt P'$ for some $P'$ with $\theta_X(Q') \bis{r} \theta_X(P')$.
 By \lem{minimisation}, $\theta_X([Q']) \bis{r} [\theta_X(Q')] = [\theta_X(P')] \B^{-1} \theta_X(P')$.

 \end{itemize} \end{proof} By \pr{finitely branching} each $P\in\IP^g$ is finitely branching.
 By construction, so is $[P]$.

 No two states reachable from $[P]$ are strongly reactive bisimilar.
 Hence the process $[P]$ with its above-generated transition relation can be seen as a version of $P$ were each equivalence class of reachable states is collapsed into a single state---a kind of minimisation.
 But it is not exactly a minimisation, as not all states reachable from $[P]$ need be strongly reactive bisimilar with reachable states of $P$.
+This is illustrated by Process $6$ of \fig{product}, when $\chi(\{1,6\})=1$.
+Now $\{2\}$ and $\{3\}$ are reachable from $[P]$, but not strongly reactive bisimilar with reachable states of $6$.